lion053/AnnoMods/README.md

 ![knights_castle](./_sources/knights_castle.jpg)

-- Properties / values ​​are exactly the same as in the vanilla local department except for an extra attractivity.
+- Properties / values are exactly the same as for the vanilla local department except for some extra attractivity.
 - The castle is unlocked when you once built a palace and by default one castle per island is allowed.
-- Change the attractivity bonus and if you want to build the castle as many times per island as you want with IModYourAnno-tweaks.
+- IModYourAnno-tewaks: If you want to build the castle as many times per island as you want you can toggle it there.
 - The tile size of the building is not completely square, at two corners you can overbuild the ground texture with ornaments.

 **Menu Location:**